},

 Muscles are just not working like they should and it is sad to see the limitation this puts on their lifestyle.

-I am sure you have all seen it.
+I am sure you have all seen it happen to people you know or love.

 People, sometimes quite young, unable to easily get themselves out of a chair let alone off the floor.
 And sometimes this is not because it is painful - but because there is absolutely no strength in their muscles.

-And it is easy to think that this isn’t happening to you.
+And it is easy to think that this isn’t happening to you or I.

 But in most cases it is.

-Over the last year i have made at first small and then slowly larger commitments to moving better and building strength and function - and the change in what i can do and how i feel has been fantastic.
+So now is the time to at first make small and then slowly larger commitments to moving better and building strength and function - and the change in what you can do will be worth it.

 It doesn't have to be difficult and it doesn't have to involve gym memberships - but it does take an effort.